 It takes a veterinarian to remind humans that we are also animals, and we have more in common with our pets than we may realize.
 We all share air, land and water.
 And we all have accidents, get infections and experience pain.
 We all suffer at some point in our lives.

 These were among the ideas that SAGE Concord surgeon Lissa Richardson shared with nearly 100 Foothill Middle School students at a recent Career Day event.
 She reminded them that our health is intertwined, too.
 Think about it: Rabies is a virus that affects animals like dogs, skunks and raccoons, and can be transmitted to humans through a bite.
-The bubonic plague, an infection of the lymphatic system that killed millions during the Middle Ages, started when fleas sucked the blood of infected rats and transmitting the bacteria to unsuspecting human hosts.
+The bubonic plague, an infection of the lymphatic system that killed millions during the Middle Ages, started when fleas sucked the blood of infected rats and transmitted the bacteria to unsuspecting human hosts.

 Speaking to young people who may have medical or veterinary careers on their minds, Dr. Richardson introduced a perspective that holds tremendous scientific promise.
 Don’t think of humans and animals as polar opposites, and don’t think of health care for animals and people being in different camps, she told students.
 Think “One Health.”